 “The costly manual labor required for feminized-only hemp seed production is not a scalable option,” the company’s president, Wendy Mosher, said in a press release.
 “We saw this in the 2019 season when many farmers ended up upside down financially.”

-Much of the hemp currently grown for CBD in the USA comes from crops raised in greenhouses or controlled indoor facilities from feminized seeds (which produce no male plants).
-While that cultivation method is preferable for the production of smokable hemp flower, it won’t be economically viable to meet demand for other CBD products if the U.S. Food & Drug Administration (FDA) advances hemp rules, NWG said.
+About one third of the hemp currently grown for CBD in the USA comes from crops raised in greenhouses or controlled indoor facilities from feminized seeds (which produce no male plants), with the remainder grown outdoors.
+While growing indoors or in greenhouses is preferable for the production of smokable hemp flower, it won’t be economically viable to meet demand for other CBD products if the U.S. Food & Drug Administration (FDA) advances hemp rules, NWG said.

 “Once the FDA gives . . . approval for use of CBD in supplements and the food and beverage market, as well as grain for animal feed, quickly scaled and affordable production will be urgently needed,” Colorado-based New West said in the release.